Contact: High School -(609) 567-7000 Ext. 335

 Hammonton High School

-Ms. Carey Speziali, Acting Supervisor, Student Personnel Services
+Ms. Carey Speziali, Supervisor of Student Personnel Services

 Mr. Joseph R. Martino, Counselor